JuanGuerrero09/JuanGuerrero09/README.md

 ## About me

-- 👋 Hi, my name is Juan David and I'm a Colombian/Spanish Web Developer and Civil Engineer.
+- 👋 I'm a Colombian/Spanish Web Developer and Civil Engineer.
 - 💻 I’m interested in Web Development and Data Science.
 - ⚛️ I’m currently learning React.
 - 💞️ I’m looking to collaborate on projects.
 - 📫 You can reach me here!
-- 📚 Currently learning in The Odin Project and with @Midudev.
+- 📚 Learning in The Odin Project and with @Midudev.

 ## Learning